hlev/palika-xalps-17/README.md

 ## Usage
 After opening the page, the app will query for Palika's tracklog.
 Once available it will fly to his position and point the camera at him.

-If you tilt/zoom/pan and get lost, press "Find Palika" to
+If you tilt/zoom/pan and get lost, press "Find Palika" to reset the position.
+Happy tracking, Go Palika!

 ## Logs
 The app keeps only 1 hour worth of logs on the server, given I used a free account at [Heroku](https://www.heroku.com/).